Smile of the Arsnotoria: Game

 The mobile game was unveiled by Nitroplus in September 2019.
 NextNinja handled the game's development and operation, with Good Smile Company serving as the publisher.
 Light novel illustrator Shin'ichirō Ōtsuka provided the main character designs, Hajime Ninomae wrote the scenario based on an original story by Nitroplus, and Hideyuki Ashizawa composed the music.
 The game was originally set for a Q2 2020 release on iOS and Android, before being shifted to February 2021, and then to March 4, 2021.
-The game will end service on March 31, 2023.
+The game ended service on March 31, 2023.